 Ghost Recon Breakpoint is out later this year.
 The biggest change from its predecessor, Ghost Recon Wildlands, comes in the setting: Ubisoft is moving Nomad away from Bolivia and into the fictional Pacific island-esque open world of island of Auroa (not Aurora—we triple-checked).
 There’s a notable villain this time, too: Jon Bernthal’s character, Cole D Walker, and his band of rogue Ghost agents known as the Wolves.

 Below, you’ll find all the information currently out in the wild (lands) about Breakpoint, from release date to setting, character info and more.
-I’ll also explain how you sign up for the Ghost Recon Breakpoint beta.
+I’ll also explain how you sign up for the Ghost Recon Breakpoint beta. you mas also like highly compressed pc games.

 If you prefer to take the stealthy approach in Ghost Recon games then this neat new mechanic is for you.
 Find yourself being hunted down in Breakpoint with no natural cover in sight?
 Then go prone in the nearest muddy patch and cover yourself in dirt to blend in.
 It’s not exactly a game-changing stealth mechanic, but it’s always handy to have more tricks up your sleeve.